cppalliance/safe-cpp/proposal/draft.md

 > Like all other functions from `<cctype>`, the behavior of `std::isprint` is undefined if the argument's value is neither representable as unsigned char nor equal to EOF.
 To use these functions safely with plain chars (or signed chars), the argument should first be converted to unsigned char.
 > Similarly, they should not be directly used with standard algorithms when the iterator's value type is char or signed char.
 Instead, convert the value to unsigned char first.

 It feels only right, in the year 2024, to pass Unicode code points to functions that are typed with `int` and deal with characters.
 But doing so may crash your application, or worse.
-While the mistake is the caller's for not reading the documentation and following the preconditions, it's the design that's really at fault.
-Do not rely on the programmer to closely read the docs before using your function.
+While the mistake is the caller's for not reading the documentation and following the preconditions, it's fair to blame the design of the API.
 The safe context provided by memory safe languages prevents usage or authoring of functions like `std::isprint` which exhibit undefined behavior when called with invalid arguments.

 Rust's approach to safety[@safe-unsafe-meaning] centers on defining responsibility for enforcing preconditions.
 In a safe context, the user can call safe functions without compromising program soundness.
 Failure to read the docs may risk correctness, but it won't risk undefined behavior.
 When the user wants to call an unsafe function from a safe context, they _explicitly take responsibility_ for sound usage of that unsafe function.
-The user writes the `unsafe` token as a kind of contract: the user has read the terms and conditions of the unsafe function and affirms that it's not being called in a way that violates its preconditions.
+The user writes the `unsafe` token as a kind of contract: the user has read the terms and conditions of the unsafe function and affirms that it's not being used in a way that violates its preconditions.

-Who is to blame when undefined behavior is detected, the caller or the callee?
-ISO C++ does not have an answer, making it an unreliable language.
-But Rust's safety model does: whoever typed out the `unsafe` token is at fault.
+Who is to blame when undefined behavior is detected--the caller or the callee?
+Standard C++ does not address this.
+But Rust's safety model does: whoever typed out the `unsafe` token is to blame.
 Safe C++ adopts the same principle.
 Code is divided into unsafe and safe contexts.
 Unsafe operations may only occur in unsafe contexts.
 Dropping from a safe context to an unsafe context requires use of the `unsafe` keyword.
 This leaves an artifact that makes for easy audits: reviewers search for the `unsafe` keyword and focus their attention there first.
 Developers checking code into the standard library are even required to write _safety comments_[@safety-comments] before every unsafe block, indicating proper usage and explaining why it's sound.

 Consider the design of a future `std2::isprint` function.
 If it's marked `safe`, it must be sound for all argument values.
 If it's called with an argument that is out of its supported range, it must fail in a deterministic way: it could return an error code, it could throw an exception or it could panic and abort.
 Inside the `std2::isprint` implementation, there's probably a lookup table with capabilities for each supported character.
 If the lookup table is accessed with a slice, an out-of-bounds access will implicitly generate a bounds check and panic and abort on failure.
 If the lookup table is accessed through a pointer, the implementer writes the `unsafe` keyword, drops to the unsafe context, tests the subscript against the range of the lookup table, and fetches the data.
 The `unsafe` keyword is the programmer's oath that the subsequent unsafe operations are sound.